kontura/kontura.github.io/content/projects/rockquid.md

 [Repository](https://github.com/kontura/rockquid)

 Small game written in Rust in the [Bevy](https://bevyengine.org/) engine.

-The player controlls a rocket avoiding obstacles and shooting down enemies.
+The player controlls a rocket, avoids obstacles and shoots down enemies.

-This is very much work in progress and programmer art right now.
+This is very much not finished and programmer art.